fzwoch/obs-gstreamer/README.md

 Usage
 ---

-This plugin makes use of the GStreamer launch pipeline descriptions.
+The source plugin makes use of the GStreamer launch pipeline descriptions.
 Please refer to the GStreamer documentation to understand what this means:

 https://gstreamer.freedesktop.org/documentation/tools/gst-launch.html